 Survey of the major archaeological sites and time periods of Pennsylvania from the earliest peoples to the twentieth century.
 The class focuses in particular on archaeological practice, including participation in excavations and working with artifacts.
-Other important themes
+Other important themes include the use of both archaeology and historical texts to understand the past, and the ethics of archaeological practice and interpretation, especially in regard to the material record of the state's original peoples.

-Celts: Ancient and Modern
+• ANTH-214 Celts: Ancient and Modern